FreeClimbAPI/freeclimb-cli/docs/recordings.md

 ## `freeclimb recordings:stream RECORDINGID`

 Stream a Recording File.
 Authentication is required to stream a Recording, as with any other request made to the REST API.
-The bytes of the WAV audio file with mime-type audio/x-wav are returned as the content of the HTTP response message.

 ```
 USAGE